5 tips for traveling safely during hurricane season

 Discover our top five tips for traveling safely during hurricane season to help you plan ahead and make smarter travel decisions:

-Safety tip #1.
-Learn when hurricanes are most likely to occur
+Safety tip #1: Learn when hurricanes are most likely to occur

-Safety tip #2.
-Learn where hurricanes are most likely to occur
+Safety tip #2: Learn where hurricanes are most likely to occur

-Safety tip #3.
-Familiarize yourself with hurricane safety advice
+Safety tip #3: Familiarize yourself with hurricane safety advice

 If you’re looking for a tropical getaway during hurricane season, a cruise can be a great option.
 Most cruise liners can and will adjust course based on a storm and detour to different ports, which can sometimes mean you’ll be safer at sea than on land.

-If you want to avoid hurricane hotspots entirely, consider the best places to travel during hurricane season and choose a destination with a low likelihood of major storms.
+If you want to avoid hurricane hotspots entirely, consider researching the best places to travel during hurricane season and choose a destination with a low likelihood of major storms.

-Safety tip #5.
-Consider purchasing travel insurance
+Safety tip #5: Consider purchasing travel insurance

-• a natural disaster causes your trip to be delayed for at least five consecutive hours.
+Our travel delay benefit can provide coverage if a named storm causes your trip to be delayed for at least five consecutive hours (six with our Essential plan).

 Sign up for Travelex's newsletter